biaslab/ForneyLab.jl/docs/src/getting-started.md

 ```

 ### Message-passing inference execution
 The last step is to execute the message-passing algorithm obtained in the previous section.
 In order to do this, we first need to assign values to the hyper-parameters ``a`` and ``b`` which characterize our prior beliefs ``p(\theta)`` about the bias of the coin.
-Then, we need to feed the observations, one at a time, to the algorithm together with our current belief  about ``\theta`` acting as prior.
+Then, we need to feed the observations, one at a time, to the algorithm together with our current belief (prior) ``p(\theta)`` about the bias of the coin.
+The important thing to note here is that the posterior distribution after processing one observation ``p(\theta|y_{i-1})`` becomes the prior for the processing of the next observation.

 ```@example 1
 # Create a marginals dictionary, and initialize hyperparameters